Laguna Beach Water Polo Coaches

 12U Boys Coach

 Forest Holbrook grew up in Southern California playing for SET Water Polo Club in Lake Forest and playing for El Toro High School.
 Forest first made his mark in Laguna Beach as an Ocean Lifeguard where he worked from 2002 to 2004.
 During his time lifeguarding, Forest worked with the Junior Guard Program where he found his passion working with students.
 Forest went on to teach high school History and served as the Aquatics Director of Glendale High School (CA) from 2009 to 2013.
 At Glendale High School, he coached both the boys and girls varsity water polo and swim teams placing 2nd in CIF Finals in 2012 and winning a CIF Championship in 2013.
-Forest currently lives in North Laguna and is the Assistant Principal of Sowers Middle School in Huntington Beach, CA. During his summer break, Forest acts as the Director of Ocean Adventure Program, based out of Newport Beach.
-This is Forest's second year with Laguna Beach Water Polo and he couldn't be more excited to be working with our 10U teams.
+Forest currently lives in North Laguna and is the Principal of Moffett Elementary School in Huntington Beach, CA. During his summer break, Forest acts as the Director of Ocean Adventure Program, based out of Newport Beach.
+This is Forest's third year with Laguna Beach Water Polo and he couldn't be more excited to be working with our 10U teams.

 Gordon Pike’s water polo career started during his 8th grade year, but he was at first hesitant about the sport.
 After being introduced to the goalie position, he grew to love the sport and it was from that point forward that he knew water polo was going to be a significant part of this life.
 Gordon played in age group for Laguna Beach Water Polo, and then moved on to play at Laguna Beach High School.
 At Laguna Beach High School, his performance as a goalie soared, and started on varsity all four years.
 Gordon was also named best defensive player his freshman, junior, and senior year.
 During his sophomore year, Gordon was named team MVP.
 During his senior year at Laguna Beach High School, Gordon made 174 saves, making him the top 5 ranked goalie in Orange County, with an average of 11 saves per game, making him an All-CIF Selection.
 Gordon is currently playing water polo at Golden West College, which is the top ranked City College for water polo.
 Gordon plans to transfer to play at a four year University.
 Gordon is excited to be back in the pool with Laguna Beach Water Polo to help instill the love for the game that he got while playing here, and to specifically train goalies one on one.